AUAP/AP2018/all_miniex/mini_ex7.md

 - [Rita library](http://rednoise.org/rita/) by Daniel Howe (you need to make sure you have time to experiment with the library)

 **Tasks:**
 1. This is a group mini exercise.
-Form a group of 2 (max 3)
+Form a group of 2 (max 3) based on your study group.
 2. Make sure you have read the text by Geoff Cox and Alex McLean:
 - Cox, Geoff and McLean, Alex.
 Speaking Code.
 MIT Press, 2013.
 17-38. (check blackboard - ch.1 Vocable Code)
 3. Work together in a group, and design and develop an electronic (audio)literature